lawrencetang20/oilresearch/README.md

 ## Overview

-Recreating graphs in chapter 2 of the paper:
+Recreating graphs in section 2 of the paper.
+In each folder, it is broken up by figure (beside test folders).

 - **documentation** holds all documentation needed to understand figures and code
 - **excel_csv** holds all downloaded data (could not get API without paying for a subscription for a majority of data)